PAYDAY SUPER is LAW and it's coming on 01 July 2026. Read our BLOG to see if your business will be ready.

 Global and Australian Bond Indexes

-Credit spreads remain tight, as both credit and equity market investors continue to downplay the potential risk of an economic slowdown.
-In contrast, the government bond market exhibits a more cautious stance.
+Credit spreads remain tight, as both credit and equity market investors continue to downplay the potential for an economic slowdown.

 Forward Outlook